OFFIS-mosaik/mosaik/docs/scenario-definition.rst

 ======================

 Time-based (and hybrid) simulators are automatically scheduled for time step 0, and will organize their scheduling until the simulation's end themselves afterward.
 For event-based simulators this is not the case, as they might only want to be stepped if an event is created by another simulator for example.
-Therefore you might need to set an initial event for some event-based ones via :meth:`World.set_event()`, which sets an event for time 0 by default, or at later times if explicitly stated:
+Therefore you might need to set initial events for some event-based ones via :meth:`World.set_initial_event()`, which sets an event for time 0 by default, or at later times if explicitly stated:

 .. code-block:: python

-   >>> world.set_event(a.sid)
+   >>> world.set_initial_event(a.sid)
-   >>> world.set_event(b.sid, time=3)
+   >>> world.set_initial_event(b.sid, time=3)

 Connecting entities